 Is employee engagement about intrinsic or extrinsic motivation?

 Before we delve in, let’s better understand what intrinsic and extrinsic motivation is.
 A definition of motivation:

-- Intrinsic motivation: People’s eagerness for self-control and an innate desire to do well, using self-direction to accomplish objectives.
-This is what author of Managing for Happiness, Jurgen Appelo says.
-Intrinsic motivation is about fulfilling our basic desires.
+- Intrinsic Motivation: People’s eagerness for self-control and an innate desire to do well, using self-direction to accomplish objectives.

 - Extrinsic Motivation: These includes external things like bonuses and payments